Stylishly rustic cottages and dive school, romantically set on sea-washed rocks alongside a white sand beach”

 Children aged 2 and under stay for free, and those aged 3 to 15 pay reduced rates for an extra bed when sharing with adults.
 Children aged 16+ pay adult rates for an extra bed.

 Children (4-12 years), Teens (over 12)

+Six of the 12 chalets at Matemwe Lodge are suitable for families of 4 with two queen beds.
 The Beach House is a good option for families as it has a downstairs bedroom for young children, though the mezzanine has steep stairs and is only really suitable for older kids.
 It also has a portable bathtub for babies, a private chef, and a safety net for its private pool.

 Baby cots available on request (in the Beach House only)

 Remember baby and child equipment may be limited or need pre-booking

 The Beach House staircase to the mezzanine floor has no railings, and is close to the sea so children must be supervised.
 Note that at low tide a reef is revealed which can be sharp to walk on

 - Shops: 75 minutes (Stone Town)

 Matemwe is in the north-east corner of Zanzibar’s main island, Unguja.